shivangvijay/Python-Logger/README.md

 This Python Logger designed to be as simple to use and easy to customize.

-View Documnetation of the Project:- [python-logger.readthedocs.io](https://python-logger.readthedocs.io/en/latest/)
+View Documentation of the Project:- [python-logger.readthedocs.io](https://python-logger.readthedocs.io/en/latest/)

 ## Suported platforms:
 #### Developements and tests are done under the following OSs :